 available at HotWater’s Website

 The PROLINE® Direct Vent 50 Gallon Propane water heater comes with a 6-year warranty and has a first-hour rating of 77 gallons with a recovery rate of 43 gallons per hour.
-The direct vent system is great in this system, drawing air from outside reducing any problems with ventilation that can occur with other propane water heater models.
+The direct vent system is excellent in this system, drawing air from outside, reducing any problems with ventilation that can occur with other propane water heater models.
 We struggled to find one available online but did come across one supplier selling for an incredible $3,359.

 Rheem Performance Platinum 50 gallon Propane Water Heater